sphincs/sidechannel-resistent/README.md

-# sidechannel-resistent
+This is the version of the reference Sphincs+ implementation that the Side Channel resistant version is based on.

-This is a Sphincs+ implementation that aspires to be resistant to side channel (DPA) attacks
+Please do not commit anything to this branch (except for changes needed to keep this in sync with the reference implementation).